SeaMonster-Studios/wp-import-users-and-their-sensei-courses-from-csv/readme.txt

 ### **Installation**

-*   Install **Import users from CSV with meta** automatically through the WordPress Dashboard or by uploading the ZIP file in the _plugins_ directory.
+*   Install **Import Users and their Sensei Courses from CSV** automatically through the WordPress Dashboard or by uploading the ZIP file in the _plugins_ directory.
 *   Then, after the package is uploaded and extracted, click&nbsp;_Activate Plugin_.

-Now going through the points above, you should now see a new&nbsp;_Import users from CSV_&nbsp;menu item under Tool menu in the sidebar of the admin panel, see figure below of how it looks like.
+Now going through the points above, you should now see a new&nbsp;_Import Users, Sensei Courses from CSV_&nbsp;menu item under Tool menu in the sidebar of the admin panel, see figure below of how it looks like.

 [Plugin link from dashboard](http://ps.w.org/import-users-from-csv-with-meta/assets/screenshot-1.png)